Graham Kennedy

-Graham Cyril Kennedy AO (15 February 1934 – 25 May 2005) was an Australian entertainer, comedian and variety performer, as well as a personality and star of radio, theatre, television and film.
-He often performed in the style of vaudevillian and radio comedy star Roy Rene and was often called "Gra Gra" (pronounced "gray-gray").
+Graham Cyril Kennedy AO (15 February 1934 – 25 May 2005) was an Australian entertainer, comedian and variety performer, radio and television host as well as a personality and actor of theatre, television and film.

+He was often referred to as "The King of Television" or simply "The King" and called "Gra Gra" (pronounced "gray-gray").

 Honoured as an officer of the Order of Australia, he was a six-time recipient of the Gold Logie, including the Logie Hall of Fame award, and won the Star of the Year Award in 1959.
 He is the most awarded star of Australian television.
-He was often referred to as "The King" or the "King of Australian television".

-He was also known for his television collaborations with Bert Newton and Don Lane.
+He was known for his radio and television collaboration's with Bert Newton, including on In Melbourne Tonight and The Graham Kennedy Show.

 Early life

-Childhood
+Childhood and education

-Kennedy was born in Camden Street, Balaclava to Cyril William Kennedy and Mary Austin Kennedy (née Scott).
+Kennedy was born in Camden Street, Balaclava, a suburb of Melbourne to Cyril William Kennedy and Mary Austin Kennedy (née Scott).

 Kennedy's mother, who was 18 years old at the time of his birth, was employed at a local picture theatre.
 His father worked variously as an engineer and handyman, mowed lawns and washed cars.
 In 1939 he joined the RAAF as an air gunner.
 Kennedy's first home was a "small, crowded duplex" at 32 Nelson Street, Balaclava.
 A 20 cm diameter plaque was placed on the property by the City of Port Phillip, coincidentally in the week of Kennedy's death.

 When Kennedy was two years old, his parents moved to Carlisle Street, St Kilda, for two years.
 His parents divorced shortly before World War II and Kennedy was largely raised by his grandparents, "Pop" Kennedy (who had been an electrician at Melbourne's Tivoli, Royal and Bijou theatres) and "Grandma Scott", to whom he remained particularly close until her death.
 Kennedy later said that he had:

 often wished his mother and father had never married.
 'I wasn't enamoured of either of them [...] they betrayed me [...] divorce is not too much fun for a little nine-year-old [...]

 After Kennedy's death, an article in The Bulletin by his friend and colleague John Mangos recorded that: